LESLIE IWERKS- Founder & Creative Director

 Suki continues to explore cutting edge technology ranging from the 70mm format to 3D on a large variety of locations all over the world.
 In 2010, Suki became a member of the American Cinematographers Society, and is currently living and working in Los Angeles.

 MATT KLEIN- Post Production Coordinator / Assistant Editor

 Matt Klein is the newest addition to the Iwerks & Co team.
 Born in Pennsylvania and raised in Arizona, he now resides in Los Angeles, CA, with his lovely wife and two cats.

 Beginning his entertainment career as an actor, he earned his B.A. in Theatre from Pepperdine University.
 Eventually, he shielded away from the spotlight, and moved towards a life behind the camera, subsequently earning an MFA in Film and Television production from Loyola Marymount University.

 His professional work has been mostly focused in post-production, and he has years of experience ranging from sound mixing to color and visual fx work.

-Mark Catalena- Editor
+Mark Catalena- Writer / Editor